mgpeters/saga-weather/README.md

 You can also enjoy the benefit of documented components with Storybook, as well as automated formatting with Prettier and styling with ESLint.

-There is test coverage, but please feel free to a pull request this project and add your own.
+There is test coverage, but please feel free to submit a pull request this project and add your own.

-Also, feel free to report any issues you may encounter, lord knows I'm not perfect.
+Also, feel free to report any issues you may encounter.

-Please enjoy.

 ### How To Install